1414213/scwin2/README.md

 "Inner": Button,
 "Outer": Button,
 "HasOverlap": true,
+"OverlapIgnoranceRadius": 0,
 "Deadzone": 0.2,
 "InnerRadius": 0.35,
 "OuterRadius": 0.0
 ```
-Allows the thumbstick to be used like a directional pad.&ensp;*East*, *North*, *West*, and *South* bind a Button type to their respective direction.&ensp;*Inner* is a Button type pressed when input is within a certain distance from the center; distance is specified by *InnerRadius* as a proportion of the radius of the thumbstick's range measuring from the center.&ensp;*Outer* is a Button type pressed when input is a certain distance from the edge of the thumbstick's range; distance is specified by *OuterRadius* as a proportion of the radius of the thumbstick's range measured from its edge.&ensp;*HasOverlap* specifies whether there is overlap in the transition between buttons.&ensp;*Deadzone* specifies a distance from the center within which to stop creating input, measured as a proportion of the radius of the thumbstick's range from its center.
+Allows the thumbstick to be used like a directional pad.&ensp;*East*, *North*, *West*, and *South* bind a Button type to their respective direction.&ensp;*Inner* is a Button type pressed when input is within a certain distance from the center; distance is specified by *InnerRadius* as a proportion of the radius of the thumbstick's range measuring from the center.&ensp;*Outer* is a Button type pressed when input is a certain distance from the edge of the thumbstick's range; distance is specified by *OuterRadius* as a proportion of the radius of the thumbstick's range measured from its edge.&ensp;*HasOverlap* specifies whether there is overlap in the transition between buttons.&ensp;*OverlapIgnoranceRadius* specifies a distance, measured as a proportion of the trackpad's radius from its center to its edge, within which to not simulate diagonal input.&ensp;Its purpose is to hopefully make swiping feel more precise.&ensp;*Deadzone* specifies a distance from the center within which to stop creating input, measured as a proportion of the radius of the thumbstick's range from its center.

 ### StickRadial
 ```